Jeep Driver In I-225 Protest Will Not Be Charged At This Time

 Previously, the driver had told CBS4 through his attorney that he was driving to the airport and had a passenger in the car.
 The driver said he thought the interstate was blocked due to an accident.

-Brauchler confirmed that fact during his Wednesday morning briefing that the driver of the truck intentionally rammed the Jeep.
+Brauchler confirmed during his Wednesday morning briefing that the driver of the truck intentionally rammed the Jeep.

 “I do not intend to pursue charges against the F-150 driver at this point,” said Brauchler.
 “If new evidence comes forward, I might change my mind.”